noahham/small-projects/README.md

 ## Why This Exists

-This repo contains various bite-sized projects I worked on to:
+This repo contains various small projects I worked on to:

 - Learn new programming languages or frameworks
 - Understand algorithms and data structures